stella-dikmans/MOC-II/README.md

 **for the speaker:**

 We need to make a set-up that includes a ESP32, a speaker, a DFPlayer Mini (SD card with MP3 files), a GPS and a button.
+We break it into three different parts and make them work before assembling a final set-up.
+We code the speaker set-up, the button + led set-up, and the GPS set-up.
+On the 3rd and 4th day we put it all together hardware + software with the help of Victor and Daphne.

 We researched on some examples related to the DFPlayer Mini and Speaker.
 And, manged to start seing data related to the position of the GPS with the help of Edu.